 - Loans in repayment: MEFA offers several options for dealing with your student loans during the pandemic, including forbearance and modified payment plans.

 Contact information: Call AES at 800-233-0557 to see what option best suits your MEFA loan needs.

 - New loans: Taking out new student loans through Sallie Mae hasn’t been affected by the pandemic.
-You can borrow $1,000 up to your school’s cost of attendance.
+You can borrow $1,000 up to 100% of school-certified cost of attendance.

 - Loans in repayment: Sallie Mae borrowers who are experiencing financial hardship might qualify for various assistance options.
 Reach out to Sallie Mae to see what’s available to you.